HCP62/bjplayspcZW/README.md

-# bjplayspcZW
+# BJPlaysPC Zonewars
-BJPlaysPC Zonewars Repository
+enter readme at the end of the project detailing work done and how the map works